Keith Ball

-Keith Ball (born 26 October 1940) is an English former footballer.
-He was a short but agile goalkeeper who made 145 league and cup appearances for Port Vale and enjoyed three spells with Walsall.
-He also played non-league football for Worcester City, Stourport, Darlaston, Nuneaton Borough, and Kidderminster Harriers.
+Keith Ball (26 October 1940 – 5 July 2023) was an English footballer who played as a goalkeeper.
+He made 145 league and cup appearances for Port Vale and enjoyed three spells with Walsall.
+He also played non-League football for Worcester City, Stourport, Darlaston, Nuneaton Borough, and Kidderminster Harriers.
 He was a squad player as Walsall won back-to-back promotions in 1959–60 and 1960–61, and was an ever-present for Port Vale as they won promotion out of the Fourth Division in 1968–69.

+Early life

+Keith Ball was born on 26 October 1940 in Walsall.
+He attended football games at Walsall's Fellows Park as a boy and played as an outside-left for his youth club.
+He was signed by Walsall in 1955 after being scouted by Peter McSevitch.